P5vc/bot-block/README.md

 ## About

 BotBlock's goal is to provide a modern, privacy-respecting, CAPTCHA solution, to mitigate the harm that can be caused by bots.
-Unlike traditional CAPTCHA's, BotBlock is meant to be self-hosted, and does not reply on any type of traffic analysis: it provides a simple challenge and response.
+Unlike traditional CAPTCHA's, BotBlock is meant to be self-hosted, and does not rely on any type of traffic analysis: it provides a simple challenge and response.

 BotBlock is for websites that do not wish to send user data to third parties, and are looking for an easy-to-implement solution.
 BotBlock is written in Python, and designed for use with Django.